mjolewis/Car-Rental-Service/README.md

 interface.

 ***NorthEastCarSupplier***\
 The NorthEastCarSupplier implements the CarFactory interface and creates concrete car objects.
+Because the system declares a common CarFactory interface, users can easily extend the application with additional car suppliers.

 ***RentalComponent***\
 An interface allowing for the composition of a part-whole tree based hierarchy of rental stores and the cars at each